kiyui/dont-reinvent-bicycle/content/code/12-rewriting-screenshot-locations.md

 ## done

 The result is a much simpler extension that should hopefully be easier to maintain.
-The entire rewrite is available [on GitHub](https://github.com/kiyui/gnome-shell-screenshotlocations-extension/pull/11), including an updated preferences panel that makes use of [libhandy](https://developer.puri.sm/projects/libhandy/unstable/).
+The entire rewrite is available on ~~GitHub~~ [Codeberg](https://codeberg.org/kiyui/gnome-shell-screenshotlocations-extension/pulls/11), including an updated preferences panel that makes use of [libhandy](https://developer.puri.sm/projects/libhandy/unstable/).